-The Rare Colors of the Dawn Redwood
+8. Mizumoto Park: The Rare Colors of the Dawn Redwood

 Mizumoto Park is the biggest riverside park in the entire metropolitan area of Tokyo.
-During autumn, its highlight is the many dawn redwood trees, also called Metasequoia, and their beautiful autumn foliage.
+During autumn, its highlight is the around 1,800 dawn redwood trees, also called Metasequoia, and their beautiful autumn foliage.
 Next to the central square of the park is the "Metasequoia Forest" which is home to over 1,800 redwood trees, most of them larger than twenty meters in height!

-Hours: all day long
+Hours: All day

-A Golden Carpet of Ginkgo Leaves
+9. Showa Memorial Park: A Golden Carpet of Ginkgo Leaves

 The main attraction of this park, however, is the ginkgo alley that stretches on for about three-hundred meters, lined with one hundred trees that are over twenty meters high!
 When autumn comes, the vivid leaves fall to the ground and create a stunning golden carpet of foliage.

 Entry: 410 yen